 Cost: Seven-day free trial, $9.99/month or $59.99 for one year

 Buddhify set out to be a different kind of meditation app.

 In their words, While other meditation apps need you to find ten or twenty minutes of quiet time per day, we know that even that can be a struggle to fit into an already busy day.

 What we love most: Buddhify charges a low one-off fee because they believe that a good mindfulness and meditation app shouldn’t be something that only rich people can afford.

 Stop, Breathe, & Think has a unique approach that allows you to check in with your emotions and then recommends short, guided meditations, yoga, and acupressure videos.

 Through a variety of activities, the app helps you:

 What we love most: They share 10% of their net revenue with Tools for Peace, a non-profit dedicated to helping at-risk youth experience the benefits of mindfulness and meditation.

-Rather than a source of distraction, it will be your guide to a more peaceful state of mind.
+Rather than a source of distraction, it will be your guide to a calmer and more peaceful state of mind.